frk1/steamhourboostv2/README.md

 ### Docker

-You can use [steamhourboost](https://hub.docker.com/r/frk1/steamhourboostv2/) with Docker too.
-Just copy the `docker-compose.yml` and run it.
+[Steamhourboost](https://hub.docker.com/r/frk1/steamhourboostv2/) can be used Docker.
+Copy the `docker-compose.yml` and run it.
-By default the `develop` branch is selected, if you want to change that edit the compose file to target the `latest` tag instead.
+The `develop` branch is selected by default.
+To change branches, edit the compose file to target the `latest` tag.

 The images are based on [mhart/alpine-node](https://github.com/mhart/alpine-node) and are as minimal as possible.

 ## Telegram Bot

-There is an optional telegram bot included to generate 2FA tokens using telegram.
+An optional telegram bot is included to generate 2FA tokens using telegram.

-To use it you will need to acquire a bot token from *@BotFather*.
-Google on how to do that.
+To use the Telegram Bot, [acquire a bot token from *@BotFather*](https://core.telegram.org/bots#6-botfather).

-Upon first execution steamhourboost will create an empty `config/telebot.json`.
-Set your bot token and restart the script.
+The first execution of steamhourboost will create an empty `config/telebot.json`.
+Set the bot token and restart the application.

-To find out your id just write anything to the bot.
-If you are not authorised it will tell you your id.
+To find out the id, write anything to the bot.

-Set your id as `admin_id` in the `config/telebot.json`.
-Now restart the script.
+Set the id as `admin_id` in the `config/telebot.json` and restart the application.

 That's it!
-Your bot is now waiting for your requests.
-Ask him about your tokens!
-Just enter the username (or something close to the username) and it will generate the key:
+The bot is now waiting for requests.
+Ask him about tokens!
+Just enter the username (or something close similar) and it will generate the key:

 ![telebot](https://raw.githubusercontent.com/frk1/steamhourboostv2/master/docs/telebot.gif)